 - current, past and prospective staff; and

-When processing data in this way, organisations must comply with the requirements of the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (GDPR).
+When processing data in this way, organisations must comply with the requirements of the Data Protection Act 2018 (DPA) and the UK General Data Protection Regulation (UK GDPR).

-The organisation must ensure through its procedures and working practices that all employees, contractors, consultants, suppliers and partners who have access to any personal data held by or on behalf of the organisation, are fully aware of and abide by their duties and responsibilities under the DPA.
+The organisation must also ensure through its procedures and working practices that all employees, contractors, consultants, suppliers and partners who have access to any personal data held by or on behalf of the organisation, are fully aware of and abide by their duties and responsibilities under the DPA.

-Personal information must be handled and dealt with in accordance with legislation however it is collected, recorded, stored and used, and whether it be on paper, on computer or digital records or recorded in any other way.
+Personal information must be handled and dealt with in accordance with data protection legislation however it is collected, recorded, stored and used, and whether it be on paper, on computer or digital records or recorded in any other way.
 Data protection legislation should not be seen as an obstacle to sharing information but as a framework of best practice which helps to ensure that when agencies record and share information they do so safely and in a way which is transparent and in line with the law.

 2.1 Data Protection Act 2018

-The Data Protection Act 2018 aims to ensure that UK data protection legislation keeps pace with technological change, and the impact that has on the collection and use of personal data.
+The Data Protection Act 2018 aims to ensure that UK data protection legislation keeps pace with technological change, and the impact this has had on the collection and use of personal data.